ATOMS

 Hi, I’m Deepak Patel

-I’m the author of ATOMS.
+I’m the author of ATOMS and KIDS WHO BUILD.

 I am a parent first.
 ATOMS grew out of something personal.
 It began with trying to design an education for my own children, looking at the system from the outside in and questioning what really matters and what doesn’t.
 It’s become a way of breaking down complex ideas into simple, practical frameworks that people can actually use, whether they’re students, teachers, or just trying to think more clearly in a noisy world.